Vincit/multi-user-test-runner/_includes/latest/README.md

 <stack trace...>
 ```

-If tested method doesn't fail when expected:
+If a method under test doesn't fail when expected:

 ```
 java.lang.AssertionError: Expected to fail with user role role:ROLE_USER